CSE284homeresque/Bart/README.md

 Disclaimer: We are biologists trying our best!

 **Overview**
 Our team is interested in identifying potential transcription factor (TF)-binding motifs that are disrupted by single nucleotide polymorphisms (SNPs) associated with disease.
 To this end, we developed a HOMER-esque motif finder named Bart.
 Bart searches genomic sequences surrounding SNP coordinates for high similarity to known TF-binding motifs, represented as position frequency matrices.
 Each sequence-motif alignment that includes the position of the SNP receives a 'match score.'
-Bart then outputs the top x% (command-line option) of positive scores, including the motif ID, sequence ID (rsID), and the starting position of the motif alignment relative to the SNP.
+Bart then outputs the top percentage or number (command-line option) of positive scores.
+The output file contains the motif IDs (JASPAR), sequence IDs (rsID), starting positions of the alignments (relative to the input sequences), and associated p-values (calculated from the score distribution of random background sequences).

 **Usage**
 Bart.py [-h] -i INPUT -o OUTPUT -m MOTIF [-t SCORE_THRESHOLD] [-l OUTPUT_LIMIT]